Drug Detoxification Process Explained

 As mentioned in the above paragraphs, the detox process will ultimately depend on the severity of the addiction and the drug in question.

-Due to this, you may find that there are different options available, especially regarding the overall length of time needed to complete the treatment.
+Due to this, you may find different options available, especially regarding the overall length of time needed to complete the treatment.

 These can include: